rebcabin/masr/specs.md

-# 12. TERM ENTITY KEY
+# TERM ENTITY KEY

 Each term, like symbol, needs its own spec, named by a qualified keyword like `::symbol`.
-MASR recursively checks specs when entity keys like `::symbol` have their own specs or multi-specs.
+MASR recursively check specs when entity keys like `::symbol` have their own specs or multi-specs.
 Said another way, recursive conformance means that `::symbol` fields in other entities are